Passenger Ship Website - www.simplonpc.co.uk - Simplon Postcards Home - Recent Updates - Search - Copyright Information - Contact Simplon

 The River Dart Steamboat Company ceased services at the end of the the 1974 season, and Dart Pleasure Craft replaced them as the premier River Dart operator.
 In 1980, Dart Pleasure Craft purchased the Millbrook Steamboat & Trading Company at Plymouth, effectively giving them a monopoly in both areas.
-Aggressive new competition led to their abandonment of the Plymouth area in 1985, and Dart Pleasure Craft have concentrated solely on their River Dart operations since then.
+Aggressive new competition led to their abandonment of the Plymouth area in 1985, and Dart Pleasure Craft concentrated solely on their River Dart operations.

 The Dart Pleasure Craft fleet began with the purchase of three ex-Thames boats, all Dunkirk veterans, the My Queen, Queen Boadicea and Queen Boadicea II.
 In 1975, Plymouth's Millbrook Steamboat & Trading Company bought the large Dartmouth Castle (3) from the ailing River Dart Steamboat Company.
 She returned to the Dart when they sold her to Dart Pleasure Craft the following year.
 From 1st January 1977, Dart Pleasure Craft operated the Dartmouth-Kingswear ferry, using Queen Boadicea and Queen Boadicea II.
 This ferry had been run by the Great Western Railway from 1901 until 1947, and then British Railways from 1948 until 1972, when the railway to Kingswear closed (since reopened as a preserved steam railway).
 The local council took over the operation until passing it to Dart Pleasure Craft.